JanekBo1/Mini-miner/README.md

 # Mini-miner
-Mini miner is a very simple command bar "video game" about mining gems You can move by WASD
+Mini miner is a very simple command bar "video game" about mining gems.
+You can move by WASD